celo-org/docs/docs/cel2/whats-changed.md

 ## New transaction type

-Type 123 (`0x7b`) transaction type allows paying for gas in currencies other than the native asset (Celo).
+Type 123 (`0x7b`) transaction type allows paying for gas in currencies other than the native asset (CELO).
 It has an additional field `feeCurrency` which allows the sender to chose the currency they pay gas in a chosen fee currency.
+See [here](https://specs.celo.org/fee_abstraction.html) for details on using fee currencies.

 The fee currencies available at mainnet launch will be: